statamic/docs/content/collections/docs/graphql.md

 The method expects the [type](#types) name, the field name, and a closure that return a GraphQL field definition array.

-For example, if you wanted to include a thumbnail from an asset, you could do that here.
+For example, if you wanted to include a thumbnail from an asset field named `image`, you could do that here.
 You can even have arguments.
 In this example, we'll expect the width of the thumbnail to be passed in.

 ```php
 use GraphQL\Type\Definition\Type;